top of page

 Bologna in 2017

-What changed wasn't my feeling about publishing, it was a growing recognition of where I was actually useful within it.
-The rhythm of Bologna had always demanded the same thing: arrive with new work.
-That meant spending the first months of each year generating projects - ideas developed, designed, packaged - before the fair itself consumed the next phase in meetings and pitches.
-For years that cycle felt right, but gradually I noticed that the people who could take that work to the fair and sell it were simply better at it than I was.
-The work itself was the thing I could do, the selling had become something I was doing out of habit, not out of skill.
+That meant spending the first months of each year generating projects - ideas developed, designed, presentation - before the fair itself consumed the next phase in meetings and pitches.
+For years that cycle felt right, but gradually I knew that the people who could take that work to the fair and sell it were simply better at it than I was.
+The work itself was the thing I could do, the selling had become something

 Which raises an obvious question.
 If I stopped going in 2017, why am